nsomar/ex_agent/README.md

 ## Things to do
 - Initial beliefs ✔︎
 - Dont add a belief if already added ✔︎
-- Adding a belief twice wont laucn the plan rule
+- Adding a belief twice wont laucn the plan rule ✔︎
+- Sleep in reasoning cycle ✔︎
 - Goals dont create a new intent, they append a sub intent
 - Create a intent execution wich contains the binding and instructions
 - Beliefs launch a new intent always